Understanding Architecture of LSTM

 Source: Udacity

-• Previous Short Term Memory STMt-1 and Current Event vector Et are joined together [STMt-1, Et] and multiplied with the weight matrix Wf and passed through the Sigmoid activation function with some bias to form Forget Factor ft.
+• The model joins the Previous Short Term Memory STMt-1 and the Current Event vector Et together [STMt-1, Et], multiplies them with the weight matrix Wf, and passes the result through the Sigmoid activation function with some bias to form the Forget Factor ft.

-• Forget Factor ft is then multiplied with the Previous Long Term Memory (LTMt-1) to produce forget gate output.
+• The model multiplies the Forget Factor ft with the Previous Long Term Memory (LTMt-1) to produce the forget gate output.

 The Remember Gate